VICON: Vision In-Context Operator Networks for Multi-Physics Fluid Dynamics Prediction: Experimental Results

 For evaluation, we use both absolute and relative $L^2$ RMSE (\cref{sec:method:metric}) on rollout predictions.
 Since \ours~offers the flexibility of predictions with different timestep strides, we evaluate our single trained model using both single-step and flexible-step rollout strategies (\cref{sec:infer}) during inference.

 For conciseness, we present summarized plots and tables in the main text, and defer complete results and visualizations to \cref{app:exp:results}.
-Ablation studies examining key design choices of \ours—including patch resolution, positional encoding, and context length—are presented in \cref{app:ablation_studies}.
+Ablation studies examining key design choices of \ours—including patch resolution, positional encoding, and context length\revisiont{, as well as an alternative CNN-based architecture}—are presented in \cref{app:ablation_studies}.
 The checkerboard artifacts (e.g., in \cref{fig:compare_output_comp}) of the \comp~dataset are discussed in \cref{sec:checkerboard_analysis}.